Goga-Barabadze/shelley/docs/concept/examples/the-earth-is-round.md

 ## Definitions

 * `The Earth`: the planet we live on
-* `Round`: Being such that every part of the surface or the circumference is equidistant from the center
+* `Round`: being such that every part of the surface or the circumference is equidistant from the center

 ## Claims